Install Kubernetes on Ubuntu

 To install Kubernetes on Ubuntu, you can use the kubeadm tool, which simplifies the process of setting up a cluster.
-Here’s a step-by-step guide to install Kubernetes on Ubuntu.
+Here’s a step-by-step guide on how to install Kubernetes on Ubuntu.

 Kubernetes Requirements